Gary Ellis

 Gary Leo Ellis Jr. (born March 21, 1966, in Tacoma, Washington, U.S.) was one of the last American "Old School" professional bicycle motocross (BMX) racer whose careers started in the 1970s to early 1980s.
 His prime competitive years were from 1982 to 1996.
-He was nicknamed "The Lumberjack".

-Just like Tommy Brackens was nicknamed "The Human Dragster", "The Lumberjack" was coined for Ellis by the BMX "play by play" announcers at nationals.
-By the age of 16 he was 6' 2" tall and 190 lbs (ultimately growing to 6' 3").
-He also had a thick beard and mustache making him look meaner and older than his years.
-The place of his birth was also a factor in the nickname since it was a stereotypically American lumberjack region of the United States.
-Plus, there was an apocryphal story that he sawed down a tree that was in the right of way of a practice track he was building in his front yard.
-The appellation stuck and he had it throughout the majority of his long 21-year career.
+Ellis was nicknamed "The Lumberjack" by the BMX "play by play" announcers at nationals.
+He was 6' 3", had a thick beard and mustache, and was born in a stereotypically American lumberjack region of the United States.
+An apocryphal story held that he sawed down a tree that was in the right of way of a practice track he was building in his front yard.
+The nickname stuck, and he had it throughout his 21-year career.

 Racing career milestones

-He started racing in 1977 at age 11 after he saw a BMX display at a car show and he asked his father if he could race.
-His father, Gary Leo Ellis Sr., is a 1987 ABA Hall of Fame Inductee for the track operator with the longest continuously operating track in the country.
+Ellis started racing in 1977 at age 11 after he saw a BMX display at a car show and he asked his father if he could race.
+His father, Gary Leo Ellis Sr., is a 1987 ABA Hall of Fame inductee for the track operator with the longest continuously operating track in the country.

 His first race bicycle was a Schwinn Sting-Ray.

 His first local race result was fourth place at the Tacoma Jaycees BMX track.

 The sanctioning body was Northwest Bicycle Motocross Association (NWBMXA), a short lived regional governing body in Washington State.

-His first national amateur win was at an American Bicycle Association (ABA) in 15 Expert in Portland, Oregon, in 1981.
+Ellis' first national amateur win was at an American Bicycle Association (ABA) in 15 Expert in Portland, Oregon, in 1981.

 His first sponsor was Pedal Pushers Bike Shop in 1979.

 He turned professional in December 1983 at age 17.

 His first pro race result was a first place in junior "A" pro at the joint 1983 American Bicycle Association (ABA)/Canadian American Bicycle Association (CABA) Canadian-American BMX Championships pre race in Monroe, Washington, on December 10, 1983.

 His first senior pro** race result was a seventh place in "A" Pro at the National Bicycle League (NBL) Celebrity Race For Childhelp USA/International in Azusa, California, on January 22, 1984.
 He moved himself up to "A" pro after the 1983 Jag World Super Bowl Championship which was held on December 29, 1983.
 This was a charity event.

 His first Senior Pro win was in 1989.
-Gary Ellis became the first ABA pro national No.1 in its history come from outside of California.
+Ellis was the first ABA pro national No.1 in its history come from outside of California.

-He retired November 1998, after the 1998 ABA Grand National, age 32.
+He retired in November 1998, after the 1998 ABA Grand National, at age 32.